WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL_Main/README.md

 Prsimatic Trials are available without leaderboard and with random seed.

+Items teleport if they fall of the map.

 ## Miscellaneous
 Pillar and Void holdout zones get flowers if you have Lepton Daisy.\